 In August of 2015, NASD announced its intention to begin a multi-year comprehensive review of its standards.
-This process, now underway, is intended to focus on the following groups of standards currently found in the NASD Handbook: Graduate Programs, Undergraduate Programs, Non-Degree-Granting Programs, applicable Appendices, and Purposes and Operations.
+This process, now underway, is intended to focus on the following groups of standards currently found in the NASD Handbook: Graduate Programs, Undergraduate Programs, Non-Degree-Granting Programs, Two-Year Programs, applicable Appendices, and Purposes and Operations.
 NASD began this review in the fall of 2015 by opening consideration of its graduate standards; the review of undergraduate standards began in the fall of 2016.
+Continuing its multiyear review of accreditation standards, in August of 2017, NASD began a review of standards for non-degree-granting programs.
 Mailings, which included the text under review and instructions regarding the submission of comments, were distributed to accredited institutional members including administrators, faculty, staff and students; non- and potential member institutions; the higher education community including regional, specialized, and national accreditors; related organizations and associations; and the general public.
-Although particular focus is devoted to the undergraduate standards at this time, the standards as a whole will remain open for comment.
+Although particular focus is devoted to the non-degree-granting standards at this time, the standards as a whole remain open for comment.
 This is particularly important, as there are relationships between and among standards.
 Consideration of these relationships will be included in review conversations, and used to inform ongoing and later phases of the comprehensive review process.

-Subsequent to the comment period, NASD will hold an Open Hearing during its 36th Annual Meeting in Richmond.
+Subsequent to the comment period, NASD will hold an Open Hearing during its 37th Annual Meeting in Tucson.
 Feedback collected during the open comment period, as well as that collected during the Open Hearing, will be reviewed by the National Office staff, and considered by the appropriate bodies within NASD.
 Individuals should feel free to contact the office of the Executive Director at any time if views are held that would assist the Association in this review process and its ongoing work.